The Silver Spoon

 The Silver Spoon is a 1933 British comedy crime film directed by George King and starring Ian Hunter, Garry Marsh and Cecil Parker.
 It was produced and distributed as a quota quickie by Warner Brothers and was shot at the company's Teddington Studios in London.
 The Silver Spoon is classed by the British Film Institute as a lost film.

 Synopsis

-The screenplay concerns a homeless who man admits to a murder he did not commit in order to protect a woman.
+The screenplay concerns a homeless man who admits to a murder he did not commit in order to protect a woman.